pedropolvora/advanced_nodejs/scaling_up.md

 We can also make the cluster automatically re-spwan a stopped worked by using the `exit` event e.g. `cluster.on('exit', cb);`.
 See [an example here](scripts/child_processes/cluster_module/clusterZeroDowntime.js).

+### Downsides

+When using a cluster architecture we cannot use standard caching because each worker will have its own memory space and other workers won't be able to access it.

+To use a shared memory in this case we can resort to separate entity for caching purposes, an example would be REDIS.

+Another way to handle stateful workers is using *sticky load balancing*.